Montgomery County Gun Lawyer

 - All forms of AK-47s

 - Most other types of automatic and semiautomatic weapons

 Following submission of the application for regulated firearms, the application is processed during which time, the processers verify the applicant’s information, including whether they suffer from specific mental health issues.

-Montgomery County Carry Requirements
+MoCo Carry Requirements

 Carrying, wearing, and transporting a handgun openly or concealed in Maryland is prohibited without a permit.
 Obtaining a wear and carry permit requires adults to apply for one with the state and to do so, among other requirements, obligates the applicant to establish that they have a substantial reason to carry, wear, or transport the firearm, and satisfactorily complete a background check.